Pramod-Devireddy/covid19/README.md

 ## Features

-- Click on any state on the map to get The State's Real Time Stats
+- Click on any state on the map to get the State's Real-Time Stats
 - Click on the virus to repulse them away.
 Protect India from the virus 😜
 - Update Interval: 1 minute
 - Data Source: https://api.covid19india.org/